Maxx1254/stripe-testdata-autofill/README.md

 ## How It Works

+1. **Validation Phase**: Validates API key format
-1. **Detection Phase**: Script checks for existing customers, products, and tax rates in your Stripe account
+2. **Detection Phase**: Fetches existing customers, products, and tax rates from your Stripe account
+3. **User Input**: Prompts for quantities of new products, customers and subscriptions
-2. **Tax Rate Management**:
+4. **Tax Rate Strategy**:
-   - If existing data found → reuses existing tax rates
+   - If existing tax rates found → reuses them
-   - If empty account + creating products → creates new tax rates
+   - If no existing tax rates + creating products → creates new tax rates
-   - Otherwise → skips tax rate creation
-3. **Data Creation**: Creates new products, customers, and subscriptions as specified
+5. **Data Creation**: Creates new products, customers, and subscriptions as specified
-4. **Data Combination**: Combines existing and new data for subscription creation
+6. **Data Combination**: Combines existing and new data for subscription creation
-5. **Summary**: Displays detailed summary of existing vs. new data created
+7. **Summary**: Displays detailed summary of existing vs. new data created

 ## Error Handling